Donald Trump Deletes Another Tweet, Expert Says He Might Be Breaking The Law

-It looks like Donald Trump might have again violated The Presidential Records Act.
+It looks like Donald Trump might have again violated the Presidential Records Act.

-According to The Independent, Donald Trump has again deleted a tweet about his meeting with senior military figures at his Mar-a-Lago resort.
+According to the Independent, Donald Trump has again deleted a tweet about his meeting with senior military figures at his Mar-a-Lago resort.

 According to the publication, the President posted a message on his official Twitter, writing: “Meeting with Generals at Mar-a-Lago in Florida.
 Very interesting!”
 The tweet from the 45th President of the United States had attracted thousands of retweets before it was mysteriously deleted from the social media handle.